-For more information please read the report.
-Early findings were shared at a joint event with Resilience First and the EIS Council in December 2019.
+Early findings were shared at a joint event prior to publication, with Resilience First and the EIS Council, in December 2019.

-It is hoped that direct beneficiaries from this work will be government agencies that have a key role in both UK and multinational advance planning and real time coordination, as well as a role in development of critical all-hazard tools.
-We are also sharing this with corporations, including those directly providing critical infrastructure services, and those whose supplies and services are essential to the functionality of infrastructure providers.
+Direct beneficiaries from this work are government agencies that have a key role in both UK and multinational advance planning and real time coordination, as well as a role in development of critical all-hazard tools.
+This is also of value for corporations in all sectors, including those directly providing critical infrastructure services, and those whose supplies and services are essential to the functionality of infrastructure providers.

 Xavier Aldea Borruel

 Xavier is a chartered mechanical engineer and is Programme Manager for the Resilience Shift.
 Xavier has 10 years experience as an engineer, researcher and project manager, and has expertise in resilience of critical infrastructure, flood risk management, climate change and sustainability, with a strong professional background in the water sector.